docju/CyclingData/README.md

-# Customer Usage of the SFMTA San Francisco Bike Share scheme
+# Customer Usage of the Baywheels Bike Share scheme
 The San Francisco Municipal Transport Authority runs a bike share scheme, whereby customers can pick up aa bike at a station, ride to another station, and leave the bike in a new station for a one-off fee or a subscription for a given period.

 This project seeks to answer some questions about usage and how the experience can be improved for users of the scheme.